What’s Causing Your Poor Balance?

 Vestibular Issues

-The vestibular system is responsible for helping you know where your head is in space.
+Your vestibular system is responsible for helping you know where your head is in space.

-A system of tubes within your inner ears, this system gives your brain information on how your head moves, and is responsible for balance, posture, tracking things with your eyes even with your body in motion, and stability.
+A system of tubes within your inner ears, this system gives your brain information on how your head moves.

-Issues connected to the vestibular system include:
+Issues connected to your vestibular system include:

 • Vertigo